tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

   ..
 ```

-The former would require a `statfileslevel` of 2, while the latter requires 3.
+The former would require a `statfileslevel` of _2_, while the latter requires _3_.

 Not an ideal situation.
-If you set it to 3, then auto invalidation would not work within the smaller sites between the sub-branches `/home`, `/products` and `/about`.
+If you set it to _3_, then auto invalidation would not work within the smaller sites between the sub-branches `/home`, `/products` and `/about`.

- Setting it to 2 means that in the larger sites you are declaring `/canada/en` and `/canada/fr` dependent, which they might not be.
+ Setting it to _2_ means, that in the larger sites you are declaring `/canada/en` and `/canada/fr` dependent, which they might not be.
 Thus each invalidation in `/en` would also invalidate `/fr`.
 This will lead to a slightly decreased cache hit rate, but still is better than delivering stale cached content.

 The best solution of course is to make all sites' roots equally deep: